-In early 2021, the then Secretary of State for Housing, Communities and Local Government indicated that it was the Government's intention to proceed with various reforms, some of which were based options set out in our January 2020 report, and recommendations set out in our July 2020 report on enfranchisement.
+In early 2021, the then Secretary of State for Housing, Communities and Local Government indicated that it was Government's intention to proceed with various reforms, some of which were based on options set out in our January 2020 report, and recommendations set out in our July 2020 report on enfranchisement.
 The next step is for Government to consider the remainder of our recommendations and to decide whether and when to take them forward.

 In the meantime, to assist Government, we are undertaking preliminary work, such as preparing instructions to Parliamentary Counsel, that will be necessary to implement the options and recommendations that Government has said it will proceed with.
 We are also undertaking preliminary work that will be necessary if Government accepts the remainder of our recommendations in due course.

 Our work on these high-profile and ground-breaking reforms combined technical land law with issues of social policy and human rights.
-Our current work to assist Government would be of interest to those who have enjoyed land law and who are interested in seeing how it applies in practice and how it affects people's lives.
+It is not possible for us to say what work for new Research Assistants in this area might be available in September 2023.